 Average Launch Angle tells us about the tendencies of hitters, too -- with a high average Launch Angle indicating a fly-ball hitter, and a low average Launch Angle indicating a ground-ball hitter.
 On average, fly-ball hitters generally drive in more runs than ground-ball hitters.

-Watch: Statcast tracks the Launch Angle of Todd Frazier's home run.
+Watch: Statcast tracks the Launch Angle of Nelson Cruz's home run.

 In A Call